Review Article

 Procedures for the In Vitro Cultures preparation

-The standard guidelines provided by Clinical and Laboratory Standards Institute (CLSI) was used in the preparation of the cultures used in the study.
-The cultures include culture of E. coli alone, culture of E. coli and the Electrocide, culturing of soil samples, culturing of a mixture of soil samples and Electrocide, culture of a mixture of E. coli, Electrocide and the soil samples, culture of Staphylococcus alone, culture of staphylococcus and the Electrocide, culture of a mixture of Staphylococcus, Electrocide and the soil samples, culturing of E. coli and ceftriaxone, and culturing of staphylococcus with ceftriaxone.
-For each culture preparation, the required materials were used [46].
-The standard methods were used for each culture preparation as stipulated below [47-51].
+The standard guidelines provided by the Clinical and Laboratory Standards Institute (CLSI) were followed in the preparation of the cultures used in this study [46].
+The cultures included the culture of E. coli alone, culture of E. coli and the Electrocide, culturing of soil samples, culturing a mixture of soil samples and Electrocide, culture of a mixture of E. coli, Electrocide, and soil samples, culture of Staphylococcus alone, culture of Staphylococcus and the Electrocide, culture of a mixture of Staphylococcus, Electrocide, and soil samples, culturing of E. coli and ceftriaxone, and culturing Staphylococcus with ceftriaxone.
+For each culture preparation, the required materials were used as indicated in Caleb, et al. [47].
+The standard methods for each culture preparation were followed as described below [48-51].

-For Culture of E. coli and the Electrocide there was inoculation, Agar well diffusion, incubation for 0, 1, 4, 24, 48, and 72hr followed by analysis to establish the number of colonies in 1ml after every incubation period respective.
+For the culture of E. coli and the Electrocide, inoculation, agar well diffusion, and incubation were carried out at intervals of 0, 1, 4, 24, 48, and 72 hours, followed by analysis to establish the number of colonies in 1 mL after each incubation period [48,53].

-When culturing soil samples, three soil samples were used and labeled as S1, S2 and S3.
-The process involved preparation of MHA as guided by the manufacturer, quality control was done by pre incubating the poured plates at 37°C overnight and checking for growth of any organisms.
-Samples were collected and labeled appropriately, dilution of 1g of soil sample with 400ml of sterile saline water, inoculation was done where 10microliter of the suspension was pipetted into a well labelled petri dishes and gently spread across the surface of the agar plate using a sterile spreader.
-The plates were incubated overnight and analysis included checking for growth in the plates of different soil samples and plate counting.
-Gram staining and biochemical tests are carried out to identify the organisms in the soil.
+When culturing soil samples, three soil samples were used and labeled as S1, S2, and S3.
+The process involved preparation of Mueller Hinton Agar (MHA) as guided by the manufacturer [54].
+Quality control was performed by pre-incubating the poured plates at 37°C overnight and checking for the growth of any organisms.
+Samples were collected, labeled, and diluted by mixing 1g of soil with 400mL of sterile saline.
+Inoculation was done by pipetting 10 μL of the suspension into well-labeled Petri dishes, which were spread evenly across the surface of the agar plate using a sterile spreader.
+The plates were incubated overnight, and the analysis included checking for growth and plate counting.
+Gram staining and biochemical tests were conducted to identify the organisms present in the soil [55,56].

-When culturing a mixture of soil and Electrocide, undiluted Electrocide was used.
-Soil was diluted, inoculated and agar well diffusion where a cork borer was used to punch a well in the agar and 200microliters of the Electrocide added in each well, incubation for 0, 1, 4, 24, 48, and 72hr in an upright position followed by analysis where for each plate counting was done to establish the number of colonies in 1ml after every incubation period respectively while the measuring the diameter of the zones of inhibition by subtracting the diameter of the well.
+For culturing a mixture of soil and Electrocide, undiluted Electrocide was used.
+The soil was diluted, inoculated, and agar well diffusion was carried out by using a cork borer to punch wells in the agar.
+Then, 200 μL of Electrocide was added to each well.
+Incubation took place at 0, 1, 4, 24, 48, and 72 hours, and the analysis included plate counting to establish the number of colonies in 1 mL after each incubation period, along with measuring the zones of inhibition [46,57].

-Culturing of a mixture of E. Coli, Electrocide and the soil samples, pure colonies of E. Coli and soil samples are included in the requirements.
-The mixture of soil sample, E. Coli and Electrocide was formed by mixing 400ml of the soil sample with 1ml of the Electrocide where 100microlitre of the 0.5 McFarland standard of pure colonies of E. coli was added.
-The mixture was inoculated in the agar plate which was incubated at 32 -37°C for 0, 1, 4, 24, 48, and 72hr.
-Plate counting was done to establish the number of colonies in 1ml after every incubation period respectively.
+Culturing a mixture of E. coli, Electrocide, and soil samples involved adding 400mL of the soil sample to 1 mL of Electrocide.
+A 100 μL aliquot of the 0.5 McFarland standard of pure E. coli colonies was added.
+The mixture was inoculated onto agar plates and incubated at 32–37ºC for 0, 1, 4, 24, 48, and 72 hours.
+Plate counting was performed to establish the number of colonies in 1 mL after every incubation period [58,59].

-The Culture of staphylococcus and the Electrocide, undiluted Electrocide was used.
-Staphylococcus was inoculated in a well label plate, agar well diffusion- where a cork borer was used to punch a well in the agar and 200microlitres of the Electrocide was filled into the wells and incubated at 32-37°C for 0, 1, 4, 24, 48, and 72hr.
-Plate counting was done to establish the number of colonies in 1ml after every incubation period respectively.
+For Staphylococcus and Electrocide culture, undiluted Electrocide was used.
+Staphylococcus was inoculated in a well-labeled plate, and agar well diffusion was performed by punching wells in the agar and adding 200 μL of Electrocide.
+The plates were incubated at 32–37ºC for 0, 1, 4, 24, 48, and 72 hours, and plate counting was performed to establish the number of colonies in 1 mL after each incubation period [54,62].

-For E. Coli and Ceftriaxone culture, Clinical specimens were collected from patients presenting symptoms of infection.
-Common sources include urine, blood, or wound swabs.
+For E. coli and ceftriaxone culture, clinical specimens were collected from patients presenting symptoms of infection.
 Samples were processed to isolate E. coli and eliminate any potential contaminants.
-A sterile loop is used to transfer colonies into nutrient broth to create a liquid culture during the inoculation.
-The inoculated broth was incubated at 37°C overnight to allow exponential growth.
-The result was a turbid solution indicating the presence of E. coli.
-When preparing for Antimicrobial Susceptibility Testing (AST), a sample from the liquid culture was standardized to a 0.5 McFarland turbidity standard using sterile saline.
-This ensures a consistent bacterial concentration for testing.
+A sterile loop was used to transfer colonies into nutrient broth for inoculation, and the broth was incubated at 37°C overnight.
+The culture was standardized to a 0.5 McFarland turbidity standard using sterile saline.
 The standardized culture was added to a new liquid medium containing ceftriaxone at varying concentrations.
-Broth Micro Dilution Method was used to determine the minimum inhibitory concentration (MIC) of ceftriaxone.
-Serial dilutions of ceftriaxone were prepared in sterile broth.
-Equal amounts of the standardized E. coli culture were added to each well.
-The setup was incubated at 37°C overnight.
-After incubation, signs of bacterial growth were examined.
-No visible growth indicates inhibition by the antibiotic, confirming the concentration as the MIC.
-Cloudiness in the medium suggests bacterial growth and indicates resistance to that ceftriaxone concentration.
-The MIC value is compared to established clinical breakpoints: Susceptible: MIC ≤ 1 μg/mL; Intermediate: MIC 2-4 μg/mL; Resistant: MIC ≥ 8 μg/mL.
+Broth microdilution was used to determine the minimum inhibitory concentration (MIC) of ceftriaxone [60,63].

 Results